The monotone wrapped Fukaya category and the open-closed string map: The wrapped Fukaya category

 We will always work over the field

-called the \emph{Novikov ring}, where $\K$ is some chosen ground field, and $t$ is a formal variable.
+called the \emph{Novikov field}, where $\K$ is some chosen ground field, and $t$ is a formal variable.
 The choice of $\K$ will not matter, except in the toric examples at the end of the paper, where we will specialize to $\K=\C$.
+The Novikov field is graded by placing $t$ in (real) degree

-The Novikov ring is graded by placing $t$ in (real) degree $ |t|=2\lambda_E. $ In all future Floer constructions, solutions will be counted with Novikov weights.
-For example for the Floer differential, the Floer solutions $u$ are counted with weight $\pm t^{\omega[u]}$, which lies in degree $2\lambda_E \omega[u] = 2c_1(TE)[u]$.
-We will not discuss the orientation signs $\pm$ in this paper (see \cite{Seidel,Abouzaid-Seidel,Ritter3}).
+Floer/holomorphic solutions will be counted with Novikov weights, e.g. for the quantum product on $QH^*(E)$, holomorphic spheres $u$ are counted with weight $\pm t^{\omega[u]}$, lying in degree Recall by \ref{Subsection A remark about gradings}, the grading is understood to lie in $\R/2N$, because there is an ambiguity in gradings in Floer theory (arising from attaching spheres which causes gradings to change by $c_1(TE)$ integrated over spheres).
+For simply-connected $E$ (and as usual $L,E$ monotone), a part of the Floer theory, e.g. $QH^*(E)$, $SH^*(E)$, $HF^*(L,L)$, $HW^*(L,L)$, is in fact $\R$-graded.